Li Peng: Chairman of the Standing Committee of the National People's Congress (1998–2003)

 Li remained premier until 1998, when he was constitutionally limited to two terms.
 After his second term expired, he became the chairman of the Standing Committee of the National People's Congress.
-Support for Li for the position was low, as he received less than 90% of the vote at the first session of the 9th National People's Congress, where he was the only candidate.
+Support for Li for the position was relatively low, as he received less than 90% of the vote at the first session of the 9th National People's Congress, where he was the only candidate.
 He spent much of his time monitoring what he considered his life's work to have been, the Three Gorges Dam.
 Li's interest in the Dam reflected his earlier career as a hydraulic engineer, and he spent much of his career in office in presiding over a vast and growing power industry.
 At this time Li Peng considered himself to be a builder and a modernizer.
 As the NPCSC chair, Li pursued the CCP's efforts in "forming a socialist system of laws with Chinese characteristics", which he said required "legislation covering all areas of law", "fundamental and primary" laws within each area, and "corresponding administrative and local regulations to complement national legislation".

 Li spent much of the 1990s expanding and managing an energy monopoly, State Power Corporation of China.
 Because the company was staffed by Li's relatives, Li was accused of turning China's energy industry into a "family fiefdom".
 At its height, Li's power company controlled 72% of all energy-producing assets in China, and was ranked as the sixtieth-largest company in the world by Fortune magazine.
 After Li's departure from government, Li's energy monopoly was split into five smaller companies by the Chinese government.

 On 22 August 2000, Li was in New York for a UN meeting.
 At the Waldorf-Astoria Hotel, a licensed private investigator served him with a legal summons in connection with human rights litigation involving the Tiananmen square crackdown.
 A New York Times reporter and photographer accompanied the process server and documented the event.
 Li was outraged, having viewed the U.S. government as complicit because the summons had been transmitted through his U.S. security detail.